ethereum-optimism/optimism/packages/contracts-dispute/docs/src/src/interfaces/IDisputeGame.sol/interface.IDisputeGame.md

 ### bondManager

-Returns the address of the `BondManager` used to handle in-game bonds.
+Returns the address of the `BondManager` used

 ```solidity